-I’ve interviewed owners of these expensive training devices and did in-depth research to find out their main advantages and disadvantages.
+I’ve interviewed owners of these expensive training devices and conducted in-depth research to determine their main advantages and disadvantages.
+I’ve also rated them according to my smart bikes scoring system.

 I will also guide you through features you should consider and help you orient yourself in the smart bike market.